What is Pure Honey?

 Are You Buying Pure Honey ?

-If the label says “honey”, we assume that is the only ingredient inside the bottle but that is not always the case.
+If the label says “honey”, we assume that is the only ingredient inside the bottle – but that is not always the case.
+Read honey labels carefully and take not of the fine print.

 Don’t be deceived by those cute golden bears you see at the local big box store.
 That beautiful golden hue that draws you in may be a “non honey” substance in disguise.

 Or , you may be purchasing a sweetener that contains honey plus other things.
-So we must consider the definition of honey.
+Let’s consider the definition of honey.

-Honey bees make honey and a worker bee only makes about 1/12 of a teaspoon of honey during her life.
-This explains why a honey bee colony has so many bees inside.
+Producing a large crop of honey is not cheap.
+A worker bee only makes about 1/12 of a teaspoon of honey during her life.

 Honey is money.
 Selling honey is big business because honey is expensive to produce.